What’s Going On in Your Body When You Lose Your Voice?

 Risk factors such as a history of smoking, a history of cancer or other health concerns should prompt an evaluation for hoarseness that lingers beyond two to four weeks.

-While there is no quick fix to help get your voice back, Dr. Bryson offers these tips to soothe inflamed vocal cords:
+While there is no quick fix to help get your voice back, Dr. Milstein offers these tips to soothe inflamed vocal cords:

 If your hoarseness persists for longer than two weeks to a month, talk with your doctor.
 He or she may suggest a laryngoscopy, a procedure that will offer a better view of your larynx.

-“Our ability to better visualize your larynx can help us more quickly diagnose something that might need surgical management or medication,” Dr. Bryson says.
+“Our ability to better visualize your larynx can help us more quickly diagnose something that might need surgical management or medication,” Dr. Milstein says.